ENSE-271-Winter2023-SSCF/Prototype-Hype/README.md

 -------
 #### Activity 4 (Last Activity):

 This is our final activity where we present our completed project to the customer, after working on it for the entire semester.
 It has been a journey of discovery for us, as we have acquired valuable knowledge and skills.
-Included below is the final report of the project, our reflections on the experience, lists of the WordPress plugins we utilized, final presentation slides, and Wordpress backup files.
+Included below is the final report of the project, our reflections on the project, lists of the WordPress plugins we utilized, final presentation slides, and Wordpress backup files.

 - [Our Website](https://prototype-hype.softsys.ca/)
 - [Final Report](#)